-HAO WANG and DEFU LIAN, University of Science and Technology of China, China HANGHANG TONG, University of Illinois at Urbana-Champaign, USA QI LIU, ZHENYA HUANG, and ENHONG CHEN, University of Science and Technology of China, China
+HAO WANG, DEFU LIAN, University of Science and Technology of China, China HANGHANG TONG, University of Illinois at Urbana-Champaign, USA QI LIU, ZHENYA HUANG, ENHONG CHEN\, University of Science and Technology of China, China

-Social recommendation has achieved great success in many domains including e-commerce and locationbased social networks.
+Social recommendation has achieved great success in many domains including e-commerce and location-based social networks.
 Existing methods usually explore the user-item interactions or user-user connections to predict users' preference behaviors.
 However, they usually learn both user and item representations in Euclidean space, which has large limitations for exploring the latent hierarchical property in the data.
-In this article, we study a novel problem of hyperbolic social recommendation, where we aim to learn the compact but strong representations for both users and items.
+In this paper, we study a novel problem of hyperbolic social recommendation, where we aim to learn the compact but strong representations for both users and items.
 Meanwhile, this work also addresses two critical domain-issues, which are under-explored.
-First, users often make trade-offs with multiple underlying aspect factors to make decisions during their interactions with items.
+First, users often make trade-off with multiple underlying aspect factors to make decisions during their interactions with items.
 Second, users generally build connections with others in terms of different aspects, which produces different influences with aspects in social network.
-To this end, we propose a novel graph neural network (GNN) framework with multiple aspect learning, namely, HyperSoRec.
-Specifically, we first embed all users, items, and aspects into hyperbolic space with superior representations to ensure their hierarchical properties.
+To this end, we propose a novel graph neural network (GNN) framework with multiple aspect learning, namely HyperSoRec.
+Specifically, we first embed all users, items and aspects into hyperbolic space with superior representations to ensure their hierarchical properties.
 Then, we adapt a GNN with novel multi-aspect message-passing-receiving mechanism to capture different influences among users.
 Next, to characterize the multi-aspect interactions of users on items, we propose an adaptive hyperbolic metric learning method by introducing learnable interactive relations among different aspects.
 Finally, we utilize the hyperbolic translational distance to measure the plausibility in each user-item pair for recommendation.
 Experimental results on two public datasets clearly demonstrate that our HyperSoRec not only achieves significant improvement for recommendation performance but also shows better representation ability in hyperbolic space with strong robustness and reliability.

-${\tt CCS\ Concepts: \bullet Information\ systems \to Recommender\ systems; Data\ mining; \bullet Computing\ methodologies \to Neural\ networks;}$
+$\label{eq:ccs} \texttt{CCS Concepts:} \bullet \textbf{Information systems} \to \textbf{Recommender systems}; \textbf{Data mining}; \bullet \textbf{Computing methodologies} \to \textbf{Neural networks};$